Preventing and treating osteophytes

 If these treatments do not offer you lasting pain relief after several months, you may be a candidate for the minimally invasive spine surgery at Laser Spine Institute.

-We offer two types of spine surgery: minimally invasive decompression and minimally invasive stabilization.
-Both options are a safer and effective alternative to traditional open spine surgery, which puts patients at an increased risk for infection and complication.
-Our procedures treat bone spurs by removing the pressure of the bone spur on the pinched nerve through a minimally invasive decompression surgery.
-In some more serious cases, bone graft and artificial material may need to be added to increase spinal stability through our minimally invasive stabilization surgery.
+We offer two types of spine surgery: minimally invasive decompression and minimally invasive stabilization, both of which are an outpatient alternative to traditional open spine surgery.
+We can treat bone spurs by removing the pressure of the bone spur on the pinched nerve through a minimally invasive decompression surgery.
+In some more serious cases, bone grafts may need to be added to increase spinal stability through our minimally invasive stabilization surgery.

-For more information about how you can find relief from osteophyte pain with our minimally invasive spine surgery, contact us today and let us review your MRI report or CT scan.
-Let us guide you along the next step on your journey to wellness.
+For more information about how you can find relief from pain caused by osteophytes with our minimally invasive spine surgery, contact us today and let us provide you with a free MRI review.* This will help us find out if you’re a candidate for our outpatient procedures.